 - Act professionally and accurately report findings in a consistent and an unbiased manner.

-- Undertake audits only in accordance with the Commission procedures and policies.
+- Perform quality assessor functions and exercise of powers in accordance with the Commission procedures and policies.

 - Maintain professional standards of dress and behaviour and wear my registration badge when on the Commission assignments.